 This deficiency is the 2nd most common fatty acid oxidation defect.
 It shares many features of MCADD, but patients may also have cardiomyopathy; rhabdomyolysis, massive creatine kinase elevations, and myoglobinuria with muscle exertion; peripheral neuropathy; and abnormal liver function.
 Mothers with an LCHADD fetus often have HELLP syndrome Diagnosis Preeclampsia is new-onset or worsening of existing hypertension with proteinuria after 20 weeks gestation.
 Eclampsia is unexplained generalized seizures in patients with preeclampsia.
 Diagnosis... read more (hemolysis, elevated liver enzymes, and low platelet count) during pregnancy.

 Diagnosis of LCHADD is based on the presence of excess long-chain hydroxy acids on organic acid analysis and on the presence of their carnitine conjugates in an acylcarnitine profile or glycine conjugates in an acylglycine profile.
 LCHADD can be confirmed by enzyme study in skin fibroblasts or by genetic testing.
-LCHADD is now included in routine neonatal screening Screening Tests for Newborns Screening recommendations for newborns vary by clinical context and state requirements.
-Blood typing is indicated when the mother has type O or Rh-negative blood or when minor blood antigens... read more in all states in the US.
+LCHADD is now included in routine neonatal screening Screening Tests for Newborns Screening recommendations for newborns vary by clinical context and regulatory requirements.
+In the United States, the Health Resources & Services Administration recommends screening for all... read more in all states in the US.

 Treatment during acute exacerbations includes hydration, high-dose glucose, bed rest, urine alkalinization, and carnitine supplementation.
 Long-term treatment includes a high-carbohydrate diet, medium-chain triglyceride supplementation, and avoidance of fasting and strenuous exercise.